vaidus/presentations/index.md

 1. Desktop blog writing apps
 2. …Social networking apps
 3. …Bots
-4. …External Integrations
+4. …External integrations
 5. …Management tools

 ## The WordPress REST API
 - …All of these use cases possible
 - …Provides an extendable REST interface with a sane set of default endpoints
-- …Provides way more flexibility for content Management
+- …Provides way more flexibility for content management
 - …Provides flexibility of interfaces to a common, familiar backend

 ## Demo Time